6.6 | / 10 |

 Guy Hamilton's "The Mirror Crack'd" (1980) arrives on Blu-ray courtesy of Kino Lorber.
 The supplemental features on the disc include vintage promotional materials and exclusive new audio commentary by critics Howard S. Berger, Steve Mitchell, and Nathaniel Thomson.
 In English, with optional English SDH subtitles for the main feature.
 Region-A "locked".

-"I'm the director and if I want three dozen poker-playing kangaroos with PhDs, then you'd better damn well go out and find them."
+"I'm the director, and if I want three dozen poker-playing kangaroos with PhDs, then you'd better damn well go out and find them."

 Presented in an aspect ratio of 1.89:1, encoded with MPEG-4 AVC and granted a 1080p transfer, The Mirror Crack'd arrives on Blu-ray courtesy of Kino Lorber.

 The release is sourced from the same 2K master that StudioCanal used to produce this Region-B release in 2017.
 It is a very solid master and in my opinion the best one of the four the studio created for the films in the Agatha Christie Collection (the other three films are Death on the Nile, Evil Under the Sun, Murder on the Orient Express).
-Delineation, clarity, and depth are simply outstanding, while the fluidity of the visuals can easily trick one to believe that the film might have been redone entirely in 4K.
+Delineation, clarity, and depth are simply outstanding, while the fluidity of the visuals can easily trick one into believing that the film might have been redone entirely in 4K.
 This master also has the most impressive color grading job -- the saturation and balance of the primaries and their supporting nuances are simply terrific.
 As the screencaptures that are included with our review reveal, the entire film is spotless as well.
 There are no traces of problematic digital adjustments.
 The encoding is also really good.
 (Note: This is a Region-A "locked" Blu-ray release.
 Therefore, you must have a native Region-A or Region-Free player in order to access its content).

 There is only one standard audio track on this Blu-ray release: English DTS-HD Master Audio 2.0.
 Optional English SDH subtitles are provided for the main feature.